 As a white supremacist he would invite his best friend, Dennis Groves, to the summer house in Long Island.
 Then he would tell Dennis not to hang out on the front porch too long otherwise the sight of his “black essence” would bring down the value of the neighborhood.

 My mom bought my dad a sweatshirt that had the words “Super Goy” emblazoned across the front.
 For those of you that don’t know what a “goy” is, it’s a “non-Jew.”
 Apparently, playing the part of an anti-semite made all the Jewish girls want to marry him.
 First my mom, Mona, and then his second wife, Wendy.

 I’m sure her parents sensed he was a man of conviction, and they showed up.
 At the wedding, Richard promised Mona’s parents that he would love her for the rest of her life, and he would raise their children to know about the Jewish traditions.
 He kept his word.
 We celebrated Christmas and Easter, and Passover and Hanukah.
-Every year my German Catholic father placed a yamaka on top of his head and read prayers from the Torah in Hebrew.
+Every year my German Catholic father placed a yarmulke on top of his head and read prayers from the Torah in his best Hebrew.

 Toward the end of my grandmother’s life she said to me, “I need to tell you something about your father.”

 I didn’t know what to expect.
 I was a teenager at that time, and wasn’t much interested in knowing anything about my father.

 She said, “I didn’t approve of your father when Mona brought him home.
 I didn’t think he was the right choice for her.
 But, your mother knew better.
 Your father was the best choice she could have ever made.
 He is a good man.”